ithacaxyz/porto/apps/docs/pages/relay/index.md

 ### Chain support

-The Relay has a unified endpoint supporting all production networks: `https://rpc.ithaca.xyz`
+The Relay has a unified endpoint supporting the networks below: `https://rpc.ithaca.xyz`.

 Supported mainnet chains: